-With Easter falling early this year that means Mother’s Day does too.
+With Easter falling early this year, it means Mother’s Day does too.
 In the UK it is on Sunday 11th March in 2018.
 We’re quite unusual, globally, as our Mother’s Day is tied to the Christian calendar.
 It’s always celebrated on the fourth Sunday of Lent, traditionally as Mothering Sunday.

 It was an opportunity to visit your ‘mother church’, and in so doing, likely your own mother.
 It’s evolved into a tradition of appreciation of mums through spring flowers, get-togethers, and a traditional roast.
 But what about elsewhere in the world – how do they celebrate Mother’s Day?